 Several clinical studies have shown that non-surgical foreskin stretching using balloon catheters is an effective and safe treatment option for adult male phimosis.
 A study by Gross et al. (2019) found that the use of a balloon catheter, a similar but inferiois product to the Novoglan device, resulted in a high success rate of over 90% and low adverse effects in the treatment of adult male phimosis.

-Non-surgical balloon foreskin stretching is a cost-effective alternative to circumcision surgery or steroid creams for the treatment of adult male phimosis.
+Non-surgical balloon foreskin stretching is a cost-effective alternative to circumcision surgery or specially formulated skin conditioning creams for the treatment of adult male phimosis.
 Circumcision surgery can cost between AUD $700 and $2,000 or more, depending on the clinic and location, while the Novoglan Phimosis Treatment costs AUD $240 for the full treatment.
 The cost of the Novoglan Phimosis Treatment is a one-time investment and does not require multiple visits to a clinic or specialist.

 The Novoglan Phimosis Treatment allows patients to take control of their treatment and perform the stretching at home.
 Patients can use the device in the privacy of their own home and at their own pace, without the need for repeated visits to a clinic or specialist.
 This approach promotes patient autonomy and allows individuals to make informed decisions about their treatment.